cr5459/csvstat_stream_prototype/README.md

 ## Engines
 - python: one-pass csv.reader loop with light Python data structures.
 - polars: lazy scan, expression aggregation (may use more memory but very fast).
-- pyarrow: whole-table load then compute; fast but memory dependent.
+Falls back to python if Polars is unavailable.

-Falls back to python if an engine is unavailable.
+Note: Previous experimental PyArrow engine support has been removed to keep the code lean.

 ## Synthetic Data Generator
 `make_csv.py` streams synthetic CSVs of arbitrary size.